lvulliard/VisuMPN/README.md

 Filter variants to select only the somatic mutations with sufficient evidence.
 Represent mutated gene per patient and co-occurrence of variants, as well as variants per disease and disease subtypes.

+### Aberrations and gene fusions exploration

+Represent co-occurences of variants and genomic aberrations.

 ## Changelog